Variadic template: C++

 Another way is to use overloading with "termination versions" of functions.
 This is more universal, but requires a bit more code and more effort to create.
 One function receives one argument of some type and the argument pack, whereas the other receives neither.
-(If both had the same list of initial parameters, the call would be ambiguous — a variadic parameter pack alone cannot disambiguate a call.)
+(If both had the same list of initial parameters, the call would be ambiguous, as a variadic parameter pack alone cannot disambiguate a call.)
 For example: